Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Low-income requirements.
-With a maximum salary cap of $85,000 for individuals and $130,000 for couples, lower-income households are eligible to apply for a home loan.
+With a maximum salary cap of $95,000 for individuals and $150,000 for couples or joint purchasers, lower-income households can apply for a home loan.

 - Choice of lenders.
-First Home Loans are available from nine lenders so you can find the one that suits your needs or there may be one that you already have a banking relationship with.
+First Home Loans are available from nine lenders, so you can find the one that suits your needs, or there may be one with which you already have a banking relationship.

 - Kiwisaver deposit help.
-Kiwisaver customers can take advantage of the First Home Grant or First-home Withdrawal if they are having trouble saving their deposit.
+KiwiSaver customers can take advantage of the First Home Grant or First-home Withdrawal if they have trouble saving a deposit.

 - Existing or new homes.
-You can choose to purchase a new home or an existing one, and some lenders will allow you to build a home with your First Home Loan.
+You can choose to purchase a new home or an existing one, and some lenders allow you to build a house with your First Home Loan.

 How do I apply?

-Once you have chosen a lender, you will need to complete a lenders loan application.
-To do this, you should make an appointment to speak to a loan consultant in your nearest branch, or Westpac has mobile lending managers that can come to you if you live rurally or are unable to get into a branch.
-The loan consultant or lending manager that you deal with will assess your application and financial circumstances according to their lending criteria and let you know their decision.
+Once you choose a lender, you need to complete a lenders loan application.
+To do this, you should make an appointment to speak to a loan consultant in your nearest branch, or Westpac has mobile lending managers that can come to you if you live rurally or can’t get into a branch.
+The loan consultant or lending manager you deal with assesses your application and financial circumstances according to their lending criteria and lets you know their decision.

 When you apply, you can opt for pre-approval or final approval.
-Pre-approval means that the lender will confirm the amount that they are willing to lend you, so you can search for your new home with that figure in mind.
-Or, if you have already been looking around and have your mind set on a property that you have seen, you can apply for final approval by giving the details of the home with your application.
+Pre-approval means that the lender confirms the amount that they are willing to lend you, so you can search for your new home with that figure in mind.
+If you have decided on a property, you can apply for final approval by providing the home details in your application.